 Upland Buffer Adjacent to Wetlands: The site plan will include an upland buffer along the landward edge of the natural mangrove wetlands, as defined by the jurisdictional wetland limits.
-The buffer will be enhanced to replace existing turf grasses with native vegetation and will include a "bioswale" to be vegetated with appropriate native plant species.
+The buffer will be enhanced to replace existing turf grasses with native vegetation and will include a "bio-swale" to be vegetated with appropriate native plant species.
 Native vegetation to be planted within the buffer will consist of groundcover, grasses and herbs, and will also include shrubs and trees.
 A planting plan for the proposed buffer enhancement areas will be prepared by the owner and reviewed by Pinellas County during the site plan approval process.
 Minimum maintenance standards for the upland buffer (and any proposed wetland enhancement areas) will be developed by the owner and reviewed by Pinellas County during the site plan approval process.
 The total width of the enhanced buffer, inclusive of the vegetated bio treatment swale, will be 50 feet.
-The buffer will be designated as a common area owned by the to-be-formed homeowner's association and shall not be owned by individual lot owners.
+The buffer will be designated as a common area owned and permanently maintained by the homeowner's association and shall not be owned by individual lot owners.

-Landscaping: Florida Friendly Landscaping principles, as outlined in The Florida Yards & Neighborhoods Handbook, will be employed on residential lots and within common areas.
+Landscaping: Florida Friendly Landscaping principles, as outlined in The Florida Yards & Neighborhoods Handbook, will be required by the Homeowner's Association documents on residential lots and within common areas.
 Only native indigenous trees and shrubs will be utilized in the landscaping and, to the extent possible, native forbs and grasses will be used.
 Exemptions may include non-native food plants grown in residential areas and turfgrasses used on ponds or in landscapes or on public ROWs (roads).
-Irrigated turfgrass areas shall be consolidated and limited to residential lawns and those areas on the property that receive pedestrian traffic, provide for recreation use, or provide soil erosion control such as on slopes or in swales, and where turfgrass is used as a design unifier, or other similar practical use.
-Mulch used in both private and public landscaping should be of sustainable materials such as pine mulch or bark or derived from Eucalyptus or Melaleuca.
+Irrigated turfgrass areas shall be consolidated and limited to residential lawns and those areas on the property that receive pedestrian traffic, provide for recreation use, or provide soil erosion control such as on slopes or in swales, and where turfgrass is used as a design unifier, or other similar practical use.Mulch used in both private and public landscaping will consist of sustainable materials such as pine mulch or bark or derived from Eucalyptus or Melaleuca.

-Buffer from Boca Ciega Millennium Park: A fifty-foot buffer will be located on the western portion of the project site, adjacent to Boca Ciega Millennium Park.
+Buffer from Boca Ciega Millennium Park: A 50-foot buffer will be maintained on the western portion of the project site, adjacent to Boca Ciega Millennium Park.
 The existing wetlands along the western perimeter will be protected and incorporated into the buffer area, and a swale system will be constructed.
 The wetlands and swale system will make up the western portion of the buffer area and will also serve as a fire break.
-The remainder of the buffer area will be vegetated (trees and landscaping) consistent with County code and will include native/non-invasive plantings that both contribute to local wildlife habitat and reduce potential for onsite vegetation to become a nuisance to the Park environment.
-Minimum maintenance standards for the fifty-foot buffer will be developed by the owner and reviewed by Pinellas County during the site plan approval process.
-The fifty-foot buffer will be designated as a common area owned by the to-be-formed HOA and shall not be owned by individual lot owners.
-Guidance for desired plantings can be found in: Xeric Landscaping with Florida Native Plants.
-(Association of Florida Native Nurseries).
+The remainder of the buffer area will be vegetated (trees and landscaping) consistent with County code and will include native/non-invasive plantings that both contribute to local wildlife habitat and reduce potential for on-site vegetation to become a nuisance to the Park environment.
+Minimum maintenance standards for the 50-foot buffer will be developed by the owner and reviewed and approved by Pinellas County during the site plan approval process.
+The 50-foot buffer will be designated as a common area owned and permanently maintained by the homeowner's association and shall not be owned by individual lot owners.
+Guidance for desired plantings will be derived from: Xeric Landscaping with Florida Native Plants, (Association of Florida Native Nurseries).
 Exterior lighting will be designed to minimize light spillage onto adjacent park and preservation lands.
-This may be accomplished with directional lighting, hoods, or other accepted lighting design features.
+This will be accomplished with directional lighting, hoods, or other accepted lighting design features.